TSaouchi/Orion/README.md

 [![license](https://img.shields.io/badge/License-Apache%202.0-blue.svg "Apache License, Version 2.0.")](LICENSE)

 # About
-This repository contains a Python-based framework for post-processing large-scale data.
-The framework is built to handle multi-dimensional data across different zones, instants, and variables, offering scalable and parallelized computation.
+This repository provides a Python-based API for post-processing large-scale data.
+The API is designed to handle multi-dimensional data across various zones, time instants, and variables, offering scalable and parallelized computation capabilities.

 ## Table of Contents